Our Work

 John Jay College of Criminal Justice of the City University of New York

 The Foundation partners on the annual Harry Frank Guggenheim Symposium on Crime in America with the Center on Media, Crime and Justice at John Jay College of Criminal Justice.
-The symposium brings together journalists, practitioners, advocates, and scholars to examine current criminal justice issues and to award The John Jay/Harry Frank Guggenheim Prizes for Excellence in Criminal Justice Reporting.
+The symposium brings together journalists, practitioners, advocates, and scholars to examine current criminal justice issues.

 Pembroke College, University of Cambridge